BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 to do with it!

-If you'd prefer not to use our web interface, head to our [CLI Guide][7] to follow a similar guide to this one on your local computer.
+If you'd prefer not to use our web interface, head to our [CLI Guide][7] to follow a similar guide using tools on your local computer.

 ## The Bonsai Platform